All Episodes

 Why would anybody do that?

-When you answer that question, Everything that's happened in the last two years becomes clear.
+When you answer that question, everything that's happened in the last two years becomes clear.

-Somebody wants to become president of a country they don't like, it's obviously to change it, and what do they not like about it?
+Somebody wants to become president of a country they don't like.

 The way it was founded.

-And that's that's where we are, and we're looking everywhere, every time something happens in Europe, we are seeing our future.
+Every time something happens in Europe, we are seeing our future.

 Every time something happens in Venezuela, we see our future.

-Now this quantitative easing number two.
+Now, this quantitative easing number two, we've already tried this.

 We've tried to increase government spending.